codurance/site/_posts/2015-05-09-does-tdd-lead-to-good-design.md

 The great thing about TDD is that it is constantly asking us “Hey, can you make your code better?
 See how hard testing this class is becoming?
 OK, you made it work.
 Here’s your green bar.
 Now make it better.”
 Besides that, you are on your own.

 TDD becomes much easier when we understand what good design looks like.
 Practicing and understanding the wealth of design guidelines available will make TDD much easier and useful.
 It will also reduce its learning curve and hopefully increase its adoption.

+Extremes are bad.
+We are going from BDUF (Big Design Up Front) to _no design at all_.
+Throwing away our design knowledge is a mistake.
+Sure, we should not go back to the dark ages and over-engineer everything but thinking that we should only focus on micro design is also a mistake.
+If you are working on your own, doing a few katas, or working on a small application, then yes, do whatever you like.
+But if you are part of bigger team developing something that is significantly bigger than a kata, you will be doing your team a favour if you paid more attention to macro design and how you structure your code.